Raimond van der Gouw: Later career

 After leaving West Ham, Van der Gouw then returned to the Netherlands, where he joined RKC Waalwijk for the 2003–04 season, but only made one league appearance.
 He subsequently joined AGOVV, where a strong finish to 2005–06 enabled the team to reach the play-offs for top-flight promotion.
 Whilst at the club, he played 100 league matches and scored the only league goal of his career, a penalty in his last professional game.
 He retired from playing at the age of 44.

 In June 2007, Van der Gouw returned to England as goalkeeping coach at Sunderland, linking up with former Manchester United teammate Roy Keane.
 He was brought in to work in conjunction with Tim Carter, who served in that capacity prior to Van der Gouw's arrival, and Carter eventually returned to coaching the team's academy players following the appointment.

 After Ricky Sbragia resigned at the end of the 2008–09 season, and Steve Bruce was subsequently appointed as the new manager, Van der Gouw left Sunderland to return to his old club Vitesse, also as goalkeeping coach.

+He later worked for Shakhtar Donetsk and shortly for TOP Oss, before joining Saudi outfit Al Ahli in summer 2026.